wlyhdg/vango/README.md

 Now you can go into vango/vango/frontend/src and this will act as your Vue main directory.
 Vue code is already working and you can add a components folder, Vuex, Vue Router, etc.

-Django rest framework is also installed if you want to add apis and test.
+Django rest framework is also installed if you want to add APIs and test a full stack application.